No Bake Butterscotch Marshmallow Bars

 Ingredients

-- 1 cup creamy peanut butter (not natural)
+• 1 cup creamy peanut butter, not natural

-- 11 oz package butterscotch chips
+• 11 oz butterscotch chips

-- 1 cup sweetened flaked coconut
+• 1 cup sweetened flaked coconut

-- 1 cup chopped walnuts
+• 1 cup chopped walnuts

-- 10 oz package mini marshmallows
+• 10 oz mini marshmallows

 Instructions

-- In a large pot over medium-low heat, combine the butter, peanut butter, and butterscotch chips.
-Stir frequently until the mixture is completely melted.
-Remove from the heat and stir in coconut, walnuts, and marshmallows.
-Pour the mixture into an ungreased 9x13 inch pan and spread to even it out.
-Put the pan in the refrigerate to set, then cut into bars.
+• Remove from the heat and stir in coconut, walnuts, and marshmallows.
+Pour the mixture into an ungreased 9×13 inch pan and spread to even it out.